kieranrimmer/rwl/README.md

 ## Current status

-The Lexer, Parser, AST, String Tables (one each for IDs, strings and integers), symbol tables (on for variables, one for functions) are all implemented.
+The Lexer, Parser, AST, String Tables
+(one each for IDs, strings and integers), symbol tables (on for variables, one for functions) are all implemented.

 ### Lexer

-#### TODO:

-- reformat

 ### Parser

 #### TODO:

 - remove shift-reduce conflicts
-- reformat

 ### AST